 - Resident card

-In some cases, you can go to a konbini to use the bathroom, take out the garbage, or even sleep in the car in the parking lots.
-Others go on konbini just to flip through magazines and read without buying, some konbini even offer job openings, events and numerous promotions.
+In some cases, you can go to a konbini to use the bathroom, throw away trash, or even to sleep in your car in the parking lots.
+Others go to konbini just to browse magazines and read without buying, some konbini even offer job vacancies, events, and numerous promotions.

-The number of advantages that a konbini offers is really great!
+The number of advantages that a konbini offers is truly large!

-To finish, I'll leave some videos for you to see what it's like inside a konbini.
+To finish, I will leave some videos for you to see what it’s like inside a konbini.